Iron Deficiency; Why My Clients are Tired, Losing Hair, Feeling Low, and More

 Below 45 and with anemia is Absolute Iron Deficiency

-And anything less than 100 ng/mL
+And anything less than 100 ng/mL is symptomatic of low iron.

 Correcting iron deficieny and anemia can be complex.